wui-hong/tp/docs/UserGuide.md

 #### Sorting people by balance: `sortPerson`

-Sorts the list of people in your spendnsplit book based on their outstanding balances in either ascending or descending order.
+Sorts the list of people in your application based on their outstanding balances in either ascending or descending order.
 This allows you to quickly identify who owes the most or the least amount of money.
 Negative balance means you own them money.